gliderlabs/docker-alpine/docs/index.md

 ## Support

 We make reasonable efforts to support our work and are always happy to chat.
-Feel free to join us in [#gliderlabs on Freenode][irc] or [submit an issue][issues] to the GitHub repository.
+Feel free to join us in [our Slack community][slack] or [submit an issue][issues] to the GitHub repository.

 ## Contributing